OEM schedules

 3. Customize maintenance plans

 Fleet managers can work with their maintenance team to customize a maintenance plan.
 The plan considers their vehicles' specific needs and operating conditions.
-This may involve adapting OEM schedules or developing entirely new maintenance plans.
+This may involve adapting OEM schedules or developing entirely new preventive maintenance plans.

 4. Communicate with OEMs